funcompbio/practical7/practical7.md

 -   Writing R scripts.
 -   How to manipulate dates in data.
 -   How to create and use factor objects.
--   How to create and use list objects.
--   How to perform implicit looping through lists.
--   Learn visualizing data in different ways.

 # Setup and background